single default post

 PHCP Mentor Spotlight – Amy Allen

-PHCP Mentor and member since 2010.
+Amy is a PHCP practitioner and has been a member since 2010.

-Tell us a bit about yourself and how you got started in hoof care.
+Tell us a bit about yourself and how you got started in hoof care

-What is your favorite thing about being part of PHCP?
+What is your favorite thing about being part of PHCP

-What are your interests besides all things hooves?
+What are your interests besides all things hooves

-When I’m not trimming I’m usually outside; teaching riding lessons, training outside horses, riding my own horses, homesteading on our little farm with my husband, hiking with our four dogs, researching and reading.
+When I’m not trimming I’m usually outside; teaching riding lessons, training outside horses, riding my own horses, homesteading on our little farm with my husband, hiking with our four dogs, and researching and reading.

-Tell us something people may not know about you.
+Tell us something people may not know about you